How can Twitter help my business?

 So how about you?

-It’s not my-way-or-the-high-way so if you use Twitter in a different way to me or you think I’ve missed something important, why not mention it in the comments below?
+It’s not my-way-or-the-high-way so if you use Twitter in a different way to me or you think I’ve missed something important, why not let me know over on Twitter?